rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

-We're interested only in the country and the code, in order to join them to our launch dataset.
+The only useful information right now is in the country and the code, in order to join them to our launch dataset.
 We'll keep those columns, and build a new dataframe with the launch data.
-We'll tweak the site column in our dataframe, since it includes the launch pad.
+Tweaking the site column in our main dataframe will be necessary since it includes the launch pad (Ba LC 1/5, for instance)

 ```python